 Students will have the option to apply to Seton Hall by submitting standardized test scores or electing not to submit these scores.
 The Seton Hall application for admission and the Common Application will have a specific question which provides students the opportunity to make their selection.
 Seton Hall will review applications holistically and the student’s high school record will be of primary importance.

-If a student has taken the SAT or ACT, and believes these scores accurately represent their ability, we strongly encourage submission of these scores.
+If a student has taken the SAT or ACT, and their scores fall within our mid-50% or higher (1180-1390 SAT or 26-31 ACT), we strongly encourage submission of these scores.
 These tests can provide additional information which we will consider alongside the other academic factors in your academic record.
 However, students who do not submit scores will not be penalized or adversely impacted in the admissions review process.
 Please be advised that providing standardized test scores may be required for specific academic programs and for selected scholarship opportunities (see the FAQs below for more information).
 Submitting these scores will also be helpful in waiving some placement tests upon enrolling at Seton Hall.

 Should I apply test optional or not?

 The decision to apply test optional is a personal one and each student should make his or her own decision based on what they feel provides the best picture of their ability.
 Applicants who apply test optional will receive the same consideration and equal opportunity for admission to the university as those students who submit their scores.
-We do strongly encourage students to submit their standardized test score if they feel these scores add value and accurately represent their academic ability.
-If you would like further guidance, we invite you to speak with our admissions staff by calling (973) 313-6145 or (973) 313-6146 or e-mailing firstname.lastname@example.org.
+We do strongly encourage students to submit their standardized test scores if they their scores fall within our mid-50% or higher (1180-1390 SAT or 26-31 ACT).
+If you would like further guidance, we invite you to speak with our admissions staff by calling (973) 313-6145 or (973) 313-6146 or e-mailing [email protected].

 How do I apply test optional?